MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ---
 ms.assetid:
-title: Create an instance of Azure Monitor SCOM Managed Instance Preview
+title: Create an instance of Azure Monitor SCOM Managed Instance (preview)
 description: This article describes how to create a SCOM managed instance to monitor workloads by using System Center Operations Manager functionality on Azure.
 author: v-pgaddala
 ms.author: v-pgaddala